felipecosta332/build-a-tribute-page/README.md

-# Responsive Web Design Projects - Build a Tribute Page
+# freeCodeCamp - Responsive Web Design Projects - Build a Tribute Page

 ## Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/zNqgVx.